risingwavelabs/risingwave-docs-legacy/docs/manage/view-configure-system-parameters.md

 :::note

-As RisingWave reads system parameters at different times, there is no guarantee that a parameter value change takes effect immediately.
+As RisingWave reads system parameters at different times, there is no guarantee that a parameter value change will take effect immediately.
 We recommend that you adjust system parameters before running a streaming query after your RisingWave cluster starts.

 :::